FREE Uber Tax Info Pack

 Your GST Registration is attached to your ABN.
 If you don’t already have an ABN, you can apply for your rideshare ABN and GST Registration both in the same application.
 Or if you already have an ABN you will add your GST registration to that existing ABN.

-Again, it’s free to do this yourself via the ATO website, or you can use the DriveTax Free GST Registration Service.
-We take care of your ATO application for you, including applying for a new ABN or reactivating an old one if you need.
+Again, it’s free register for GST yourself via the ATO website, or you can use the DriveTax Free GST Registration Service.
+We take care of your ATO application for you, including applying for a new ABN or reactivating an old one.

 GST For Uber Drivers